tuhin974/Sentinel/README.md

 # ⭐ Acknowledgement

-Special thanks to **Infyntrek Systems** for providing the opportunity to work on a real-world cybersecurity and machine learning project that strengthened my skills in Python development, backend engineering, and ML integration.
+Special thanks to **Infyntrek Systèmes** for providing the opportunity to work on a real-world cybersecurity and machine learning project that strengthened my skills in Python development, backend engineering, and ML integration.